sensu/sensu-flow/README.md

   name: test-namespace
 ```

-### Create corresponding namespace directory
+### Create Corresponding Namespace Directory
 ```
 mkdir -p .sensu/namespaces/test-namespace
 touch .sensu/namespaces/.keep
 ```

-The SensuFlow action will process the `test-namespace` directory, using resource definitions found within as a source of truth for the state of the corresponding Sensu namespace.
+The SensuFlow GitHub Action will process the `test-namespace` directory, using resource definitions found within as a source of truth for the state of the corresponding Sensu namespace.
 The `.keep` file just tells git to keep the directory structure as part of the repository even if there are no files defined in it.

-### Create initial resources in test-namespace
+### Create Initial Resources in test-namespace
 mkdir `.sensu/namespaces/test-namespace/checks`
 edit the file `.sensu/namespaces/test-namespace/checks/hello_world.yaml`
 ```